elgunatahan/ArticleReview/README.md

   "password": "kloia"
 }'

 Login as ReviewApiUser.
 Given role to all endoints at Review api.
 Only Review Api.
-Throw exception at Post endpoint, because not able to inner call to Article api. curl -X 'POST' \
+Throw exception at Post Reviews endpoint, because not able to inner call to Article api to validate ArticleId is valid or not. curl -X 'POST' \
   'http://localhost:7004/api/v1/Auth' \
   -H 'accept: */*' \